 Replacing an overheated turbocharger is a very expensive repair but there is a very easy way to prevent turbocharger overheat damage.

-Turbochargers are cooled by circulating engine oil.
-They need a few minutes of idling to allow the oil to transfer the excessive heat to the engine cooling system and radiator.
+Turbochargers are cooled by circulating engine oil through the turbo bearing chamber.
+The turbo need a few minutes of idling to allow the oil to transfer the excessive heat to the engine cooling system and radiator.

 A turbocharger can reach +1,000 degrees Fahrenheit under load.
 Pulling off the highway into a roadside stop and immediately shutting off the engine will cause the oil in the turbocharger to burn, ruining the turbocharger bearings and seals, and causing the turbocharger to quickly fail.